FuerteLoco/CarND-Vehicle-Detection/writeup.md

 Therefore I had to take a sliding window algorithm with only a few windows.
 It's faster, but also not as performant as other algorithms can be.
 A main drawback is, that there are not so much detection windows.
 So if a car is slightly off the window, it could happen, that it's also not be recognized be surrounding windows.
 This is mainly the case for vertical offset, because my algorithm hasn't a vertical overlap feature.

-In the beginning of the video there are some detections to the left of the road.
+~~In the beginning of the video there are some detections to the left of the road.
 I am not sure, if they are false positives or if the cars to the left are detected.
-Unfortunately I am running out of time, otherwise I could look at heatmap to see, wether it's a strong detection or a weak one.
+Unfortunately I am running out of time, otherwise I could look at heatmap to see, wether it's a strong detection or a weak one.~~

+**UPDATE:** false positives on the left and missed detections of white car on the right were due to a bug in function `color_hist()`: the correct bins range for PNG images is (0, 1), but all the time there was a wrong range of (0, 256).
+After fixing this and also omitting the two biggest window sizes (planes 0 and 1), the detection performance immediately experienced a huge improvement.
+Bingo!
+That was it!

 The time spent for lengthy project video processing was missing for other points which could be improved in future:

-* Examination of training data: use GTI and Udacity images, compare dataset with project video (I feel a little bit, that they do not really match) and use augmentation (flipping images).
+* Examination of training data: ~~use GTI and Udacity images, compare dataset with project video (I feel a little bit, that they do not really match) and use augmentation (flipping images).~~
+  **UPDATE:** before I found the bug in `color_hist()`, I also cut out all vehicles from Udacity dataset, where aspect ratio was about 1:1, scaled them to 64x64 pixels and used them as additional data (there were more than 25.000 images).
+Detection performance was slightly better, but still not sufficient.
+After the bug was fixed, it was absolutely sufficient to use initially provided dataset (including GTI images).
 * Deeper inspection of HOG parameters, maybe there is some exotic combination with better results.
 * Different method for training (now it's just SVC).
 * Better sliding window algorithm: at least vertical overlap, but also HOG subsampling should be added.